-Orange Bundt Cake with Cream Cheese frosting is made with fresh orange juice and lemons, then topped with a rich cream cheese frosting!
-Fantastic homemade Bundt Cake recipe with delightful citrus flavors.
+Orange Bundt Cake with Cream Cheese frosting made with fresh orange juice and lemons, then topped with a rich cream cheese frosting!
+Try this fantastic homemade Bundt Cake recipe with delightful citrus flavors today!

 Easy Orange Bundt Cake

-This easy one bowl cake recipe is made with basic pantry staples and the results are a buttery delight I am sure you will love.
 Making this orange Bundt cake from scratch does not take too long to do and you will be finished in about an hour (including the bake time).
-You are going to love making this Bundt cake from scratch because the results are worth it and unlike anything you would get from a boxed mix.
+You are going to love making this Bundt cake from scratch because the results are amazing and unlike anything you would get from a boxed mix.
 It is perfectly sweet, tangy, buttery, and moist to the very last crumb.

 Orange Bundt Cake ingredients

--Butter: You need ½ cup of butter (one stick).
-This will help to add richness and moisture to the cake.
+Butter: You need ½ cup of butter (one stick).
+This will add richness and moisture to the cake.

--Milk: You need ½ cup of milk to bring a creamy richness to this dessert.
+Milk: You need ½ cup of milk to bring a creamy rich flavor to this dessert.

--Orange juice: You will need ¼ cup of orange juice.
-Fresh squeezed is best but bottled will work fine.
+Orange juice: You will need ¼ cup of orange juice, fresh squeezed is best but bottled will work fine too.

--Cream cheese: Use 1 8-ounce block of room temperature cream cheese to get a creamy frosting.
+Cream cheese: Use one 8-ounce block cream cheese, room temperature, to create a perfect creamy frosting.

--Powdered sugar: Adding in 1 ½ cups to 2 cups of powdered sugar will make the frosting smooth and sweet.
+Powdered sugar: Adding in 1 ½ cups – 2 cups of powdered sugar will make the frosting smooth and sweet.

--Orange juice: Use 2 tablespoons of orange juice to help get a zesty flavor that pairs well with the cake.
+Orange juice: Use 2 tablespoons of orange juice to get a zesty flavor that pairs well with the cake.

 How to make Orange Bundt Cake with Cream Cheese frosting